dhananjaymallanna/MyBook/_chapters/001-java/006-java-funtional-programming.md

 ```

-if we look carefully the compiler already knows that the
+if we look carefully the compiler already knows that:

 * method is alway public as this is from an interface
 * compiler knows that it has a boolean return type, as there is only one method to look at.
 * compiler knows the method name, as there is only one method to look at.